Obesity Prevention and Control Program

 In fall 2011, the Obesity Prevention and Control Program began a new partnership with Healthy Futures.

 Healthy Futures is a grassroots organization that started in 2003 by two Alaska parents who were concerned about the health of Alaska’s children.
 In Alaska, about three out of 10 children are overweight or obese.

 Today, Healthy Futures is the signature program of the Alaska Sports Hall of Fame.
-The program encourages kids to build the habit of daily physical activity through three main programs:
+The program encourages kids to build the habit of daily physical activity through three main efforts: